yaowenkhor/musicly/README.md

 * Pure music streamed from YouTube

 ## 🚀 Features
-* Music Searching - Search any song, artist, album (just like how you do in Spotify)
+* Music Searching - Search any song, artist, album (just like how you search in Spotify 😏)
 * Custom music player - Play any music you like
 * Playlists - Create your own playlist
 * New Releases - Browse through new release album